 Your family may not need to file a lawsuit to get compensation because it is possible to settle a case before that happens.
 However, you need to talk to your lawyer about getting full and fair compensation.
-Also, some evidence, like corporate records if a trucking company is involved, will not be available unless a lawsuit is filed.
+If a trucking company is involved, some evidence (like corporate records) will not be available unless a lawsuit is filed.
 If your family wants answers, it may be necessary to file a lawsuit.

 Both state and federal laws need to be considered when determining if money recovered in a wrongful death suit has to be used for the decedent’s medical bills.
 Your lawyer will need to help you determine what is required by law.

 If a commercial vehicle is involved, the family may have the right to sue one or more companies.
-For example, if an 18 wheeler owned by Company A and hauling cargo for Company B caused the accident, the family may be able to sue the truck driver and companies A and B.
+For example, if an 18-wheeler owned by Company A is hauling cargo for Company B when the truck caused the accident, the family may be able to sue the truck driver as well as companies A and B.

 A thorough investigation by our lawyers may find others that are legally responsible.
-In a recent case, attorneys Fred Pritzker and Eric Hageman proved that the vehicle that caused the fatal crash had been negligently (carelessly) serviced prior to the crash.
-Fred and Eric were able to recover money for the family from the company that negligently serviced the vehicle.
+In a recent case, our legal team proved that the vehicle that caused the fatal crash had been negligently serviced before the crash.
+Our lawyers were able to recover money for the family from the company that negligently serviced the vehicle.

 You may still have a case.
 We recently won money in a trial for a family whose loved one was riding a bicycle in a bike lane when she was run over by a semitrailer.
-Attorneys Fred Pritzker and Eric Hageman found evidence that the truck driver had not seen the bicyclist because he had not carefully looked in his mirrors before and during a right turn.
-Below is an accident reconstruction animation one of our experts made.
+Our attorneys found evidence that the truck driver had not seen the bicyclist because he had not carefully looked in his mirrors before and during a right turn.

 Our law firm and lawyers are only paid if your family wins.